agneevX/home-assistant/README.md

 * Screenshots may not be up-to-date.
 * Entities beginning with `int` are "internal" entities that are used inside templates.
-* Shutting down/Rebooting X200M involves a program called `Assistant Computer Control` that runs on the laptop.
+* Shutting down/Rebooting X200M involves a program named `Assistant Computer Control` that runs on the laptop.
   The cURL request calls a IFTTT webhook which in turn writes a specific word in a file inside OneDrive that the software is able to recognize and perform actions accordingly.
-* The header that is used for separating cards is from the theme, [soft-ui](https://github.com/N-l1/lovelace-soft-ui).
+* The header that is used for separating cards is from [soft-ui](https://github.com/N-l1/lovelace-soft-ui).

 ***

 ## Special thanks

 * to all authors above,
-* and all the very helpful folks over at the HA Discord.
+* and all the very helpful folks over at the Discord.